Stawowcz/coffemug-qa-task-cypress/NOTES.md

 # NOTES

-This document describes key technical decisions, assumptions, and known limitations for this Cypress + TypeScript E2E task against **https://demowebshop.tricentis.com**.
+This document describes key decisions, assumptions, known limitations, and one thing intentionally not implemented for this Cypress + TypeScript E2E task against **Demo Web Shop** (https://demowebshop.tricentis.com).

 ---